greentic-ai-org/greentic-dev/README.md

 > **Requirements**
 >
+> - Rust 1.88+ (the repo pins this via `rust-toolchain.toml`)
-> The component subcommands delegate to the `greentic-component` CLI.
+> - The component subcommands delegate to the `greentic-component` CLI.
 Install `greentic-component >= 0.3.2` (for example `cargo install greentic-component --force --version 0.3`) so `greentic-dev component new/templates/doctor` can run.
 You can also point to a custom binary and set defaults via `~/.greentic/config.toml`:
 >
 > ```toml
 > [tools.greentic-component]